stevedonovan/gentle-intro/src/1-basics.md

 _Functions_ are one place where the compiler will not work out types for you.
 And this in fact was a deliberate decision, since languages like Haskell have such powerful type inference that there are hardly any explicit type names.
-It's a case of the language being somewhat more intelligent than its users, since it's good Haskell style to put in a comment giving the function argument types.
-This feels self-defeating.
+It's actually good Haskell style to put in explicit type signatures for functions.
+Rust requires this always.

 Here is a simple user-defined function: